shijithpk/music-discovery/README.md

 * [update_script.py](update_script.py) does most of the work — aggregating, removing duplicates etc.
 * [playlist_ids_full.csv](playlist_ids_full.csv), which has a list of Spotify playlists you can aggregate
-* [master_list_repo.csv](master_list_repo.csv), which is a list of songs released recently.
+* [master_list_online.csv](master_list_online.csv), which is a list of songs released recently.
 When the script comes across a song, it will check the song against this csv to see if it's been on playlists earlier.
 The csv's populated with songs from playlists I've been aggregating.
 * [cred_spotify.py](cred_spotify.py) where you'll place your Spotify developer credentials
 * [config_email.ini](config_email.ini) where you'll place your email credentials, if you want be notified every week when the consolidated playlist is created
 * [further_ideas_1.py](further_ideas_1.py) and [further_ideas_2.py](further_ideas_2.py) for inspiration on how to customize update_script.py